bambulab/OpenMeshCraft/README.md

   * `test/Executables/arrangements.cpp` (in CMake target `OpenMeshCraft-Arrangements`)
   * `test/Arrangements/test_arrangements.cpp` (in CMake target `OpenMeshCraft-Test`)
 * Tested on Thingi10k dataset and one dataset from the first reference paper.
+* The original reference implementation for the first reference paper is available at branch `mesh_arrangements`.

 ### Mesh boolean